SuyashBhavalkar3/RAG_based_Legal_and_Policy_Document_Assistant/README.md

 A source-grounded Retrieval-Augmented Generation assistant for legal and policy documents — web UI (React + Supabase auth) and a FastAPI backend with local FAISS vector store and OpenAI for answer synthesis.

+**Note:** The backend is not hosted (the project backend is intended to run locally).
+This repo's backend is not deployed to Render due to Render's free-tier memory limits which prevented reliable hosting in our tests.

 ## Problem
 Legal and policy documents are large, domain-specific, and frequently updated.
 Generic LLM answers lack provenance and precise grounding.
 This project provides short, source-grounded answers with document-level context and per-conversation history to produce reliable responses for non-expert users.